 How Long Will a balance bike last?

 Most 10″ or 12″ balance bikes will last about one or two years.
 The small frame limits the amount of saddle adjustment and the potential age range.
-Balance bikes with 14″ wheels and larger frames will certainly last longer, about 3 to 5 years depending on the design and whether it’s convertible like the LittleBig bike.
+14 inch balance bikes have bigger wheels and frames and will last about 3 to 5 years depending on the design and whether it’s convertible like the LittleBig bike.

-What’s most important is to ensure that your bike is the correct size for your child, otherwise it will delay their cycling development and make it more difficult to learn.
+What’s most important is to ensure that the balance bike size is perfect for your child, otherwise it will delay their cycling development and make it more difficult to learn.

 How long does it take to learn to ride a balance bike?

-How do you know kids are ready to begin pedalling
+How do you know if kids are ready to begin pedalling?

 In order for kids to begin pedalling safely, they need to be: